BlaqueDevs/se-assignment-day-4-software-project-management-brigidrono1/README.md

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

-Mehods of ensuring quality assurance throughout a software project:
+Methods of ensuring quality assurance throughout a software project:

 Establish Clear Quality Criteria: